 - Compliance responsibility for contractors — In most cases, the auditee’s only compliance responsibility for contractors is to ensure that the procurement, receipt and payment for goods and services comply with laws, regulations and the provisions of contracts or grant agreements.
 Program compliance requirements normally do not pass through to contractors.
 The auditee is responsible for ensuring compliance for contractor transactions.
 These contractor transactions are structured in such a way that the vendor is responsible for program compliance or the contractor’s records must be reviewed to determine program compliance.
 Also, when these contractor transactions relate to a major program, the scope of the audit should include determining if these transactions are in compliance with laws, regulations and the provisions of contracts or grant agreements.

 Note: In SEFA, federal funds received from non-state entities are considered “pass-throughs from non-state entities.”
 These funds are not considered pass-throughs in USAS.
 Instead, these funds are recorded as federal revenue using a federal-related USAS COBJ.

 Determining Subrecipient Versus Vendor

-Use the Subrecipient vs. Vendor Determination Form PDF to determine vendor versus subrecipient identification.
-Subrecipient versus vendor status is only relevant when a pass-through between state agencies occurs.
+Use the Subrecipient vs. Vendor Determination Form PDF to determine vendor (contractor) versus subrecipient identification.
+Subrecipient versus vendor status is only relevant in USAS when a pass-through between state agencies occurs.